sgrewal-mphrx/mphrx-angular/README.md

 The projectis preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+The default implementation doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started